|Continuing Education Committee|

 Professional engineers licensed in New York State are required to complete a minimum of 36 hours of continuing education during each three-year license registration period (in accordance with the requirements of Article 145, Section 7211 of the New York State Education Law).
 This includes one hour of professional ethics taken as either a course or educational activity for registration periods beginning August 1, 2011 and after.

-Engineers Seeking to Attend Approved Continuing Education Courses:
+Engineers Seeking Continuing Education Credits:

 Presenters Seeking Accreditation of a Course for Continuing Education Credit:

 The ASCE Met Section evaluates courses sponsored by its groups and committees.
 Met Section groups determine appropriate admission fees, if any, for courses offering PDH credits.
 Individuals and organizations not associated with ASCE should refer to the New York State Education Department website for specific information.